swdotcom/swdc-intellij-music-time/README.txt

 -  Embedded playlists: Browse and play your Spotify playlists and songs from your editor.

--  AI playlists: Get a personalized AI playlist generated using deep learning to help you focus.
+-  AI playlists: Get a personalized AI playlist generated using machine learning to help you focus.

 -  Metrics profile: Learn how the underlying metrics of music (including tempo, loudness, speechiness, energy, and valence) impact how you code.